viniciusrma/Hunger-of-what-/README.md

 - Creating Static Components
 - Passing Information to Components
-- Setting the State of Ravenous Components
+- Setting the State of Components
 - Interacting with the Yelp API

 Here’s a quick overview of how Hunger Of What?! should function: